-Jack Peters married Mabel Palmer in 1934 and they had two daughters, Jacky and Frances.
-Jack died tragically in a road traffic accident only weeks after the family emigrated to South Africa.
+Jack Peters married Mabel Palmer in 1934 and had two daughters, Jacqueline (1937-2010) and Frances (1942-1990.)
+Jack died tragically in a road traffic accident only weeks after the family emigrated to South Africa, 1948.

 John Colclough Peters (1868-1951) married Ethel Binney in 1914.
 They had three sons: John Henry Colclough, (1916-2012), Ernest Gerald Eardley, (1918-1992) and Arthur Hewer Lind, (1920-1989).